simonjbeaumont/docker-xs-dev-dash/README.md

 This has now deployed the whole application in a container.
 It has mapped your local port 80 to the container port 80 which is pointing to Grafana.
-So you should be able to open up a broswer and see the dashboard at `localhost`.
+So you should be able to open up a browser and see the dashboard at `localhost`.

 ## Persistent storage
 The Dockerfile and Makefile have been constructed so that a "Data Volume